tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

      D:\temp> "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin\amd64\vcvarsall.bat"
      ```

+   * When building with GPU support after installing the CUDNN zip file from NVidia, append its
+     bin directory to your PATH environment variable.
+     In case TensorFlow fails to find the CUDA dll's during initialization, check your PATH environment variable.
+     It should contain the directory of the CUDA dlls and the directory of the CUDNN dll.
+     For example:

+     ```
+     D:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\bin
+     D:\local\cuda\bin
+     ```

    * We assume that `cmake` and `git` are installed and in your `%PATH%`.
 If
      for example `cmake` is not in your path and it is installed in
      `C:\Program Files (x86)\CMake\bin\cmake.exe`, you can add this directory